 How to meet people in Paris ?

 Paris Greeters are volunteers who warmly receive visitors from around the world.
 They propose walks free of charge in Paris.
 It is the occasion to see Paris from the point of view of the locals, to discover neighbourhoods that visitors would not have imagined or dared to visit.
-Greeters associations are also active in Boulogne-Billancourt and many other area cities, not to mention around the world.
+Greeters associations are also active in many other cities all over France, not to mention around the world.

 - Participate or visit Le 3ème Café.
 This café run by an association proposes lunch and snacks at moderate prices and also activities such as a knitting circle, cooking classes, chef dinners, CV and writing workshops with a goal to create community cohesion in the 3rd arrondissement.
 Some activities are even in English.
 In November 2016 they cooked and ate a Thanksgiving dinner together.